St. Paul’s Anglican Church

 “Our mission is to continue the old paths of the Protestant Episcopal Church as established through the English Reformers back to the ancient church of the Apostles and Jesus Christ.”

 We follow the liturgical worship of the 1928 Book of Common Prayer, which was produced originally in 1549 by the famous English Reformer, Thomas Cranmer.
 Our principal service is Holy Communion, sometimes called the Eucharist or Mass.
-We also have Evensong service on Sunday evenings.
 We believe our calling as Christians is to worship as we were taught by the Church Fathers to gather as a corporate body in obedience to the Lord to partake of the one cup and one loaf called His Body and Blood.
 This Holy Communion transforms those who partake by faith into witnesses of Christ’s Death and Resurrection.
 The early Church was described as “continuing steadfastly in the Apostle’s doctrine and fellowship, and in breaking of bread and in prayers”.
 We believe the “breaking of bread” is the service of Holy Communion.
 At St. Paul’s we welcome all brethren from different traditions baptized in Holy Baptism.
 We also continue the ancient practice of having our infants and children steadfastly observing Holy Communion with us.

 The Reformed Episcopal Church